 This page looks at the diverse range of surnames or family names to be found in the English language.
 They are our own names, and yet how many of us know where they came from?

-This page tells the story of the New Zealand Rugby Haka - one of the great sporting spectacles, anticipated with trepidation by opposition teams, yet loved by fans of the game from all nations
+The New Zealand Rugby Haka is one of the great sporting spectacles, anticipated with trepidation by opposition teams but loved by fans of the game from all nations.

-A new botanic garden has opened on the Island of Tenerife, featuring an important and attractive collection of palm trees.
-But it stands in a place which was a stinking mound of garbage 30 years ago.
+A new botanic garden has opened on the Island of Tenerife, and it features an important and attractive collection of palm trees.
+But it stands in a place that was a stinking mound of garbage 30 years ago.

 A photo-essay of the Santa Cruz Carnival on the Island of Tenerife - one of the best and most colourful carnivals in the world - impressions and advice on how best to enjoy the day of the main parade